:the team

 Calvin is a molecular medicine master student at the Charite, with a BSc in biomedical sciences.
 He enjoys all things cell culture, and is fascinated by the potential of CRISPR technologies for the treatment of diseases.
 When he isn’t spying on his microscopic subjects, he enjoys drinking and educating himself on tea and dances and teaches Salsa

-Milo is a Pediatrician and Regenerative Liver Biologist who takes care of children and young adults with gastrointestinal and liver diseases.
+Milo is a proud father, Pediatrician, Pediatric Gastroenterologist-Hepatologist and Regenerative Liver Biologist who takes care of children and young adults with gastrointestinal and liver diseases.
 Since Medical School, when he cared for his first patients with devastating liver diseases, he is passionate about establishing regenerative therapies for end-stage liver diseases.

-He trained as a Pediatrician at Boston Children’s Hospital/Harvard Medical School.
-He then pursued a fellowship in Gastroenterology, Hepatology and Nutrition at Cincinnati Children’s Hospital Medical Center.
+He trained as a Pediatrician at Boston Children’s Hospital/Harvard Medical School where he also pursued liver biology research at the Massachusetts General Hospital.
+He further completed a fellowship in Gastroenterology, Hepatology and Nutrition at Cincinnati Children’s Hospital Medical Center – an epicentre of Pediatric Liver Research.

 As a scientist, he trained with Holger Willenbring (University of California San Francisco), Takanori Takebe (Cincinnati Children’s Hospital/Tokyo Medical and Dental University/Yokohama City University) and Wolfram Goessling (Massachusetts General Hospital/Harvard Medical School).